alexanderjsingleton/logarithmic-orchard/README.md

 # logarithmic-orchard

-##Summary
+## Summary

-Here is Ruby a forecasting model simulating annual orange orchard yield from creation to maturity.
+Here is a Ruby forecasting model simulating annual orange orchard yield from creation to maturity.

 The tests in `orange_tree_spec.rb` show how all this might work together.